rm511130/Physna_Training/README.md

 ![](./images/thin_line.jpg)
 ### 3c.
 Workshop Task 3: Model Ingestion<a name="Workshop_3"><a/>

-- In this section you are going to create your own folder, ingest multiple file-formats into Physna, and validate that they have been loaded correctly using different reports and query mechanisms.
+- In this section you are going to create your own folder, ingest multiple file-formats into Physna, and validate that they have been loaded correctly.

 1. The triple horizontal lines, on the top left-hand corner of your Physna UI, can be used to open or close the sub-menu of features and file management options that will give you access to creating folders.
    a.
 Click on the triple horizontal lines (hamburger menu)